German constitutional reforms of October 1918: Position of state secretaries

 According to the first reform law, Reichstag deputies could be appointed to the Reich government and remain deputies (Article 21), but they could not become members of the Bundesrat (unlike members of the government who were not Reichstag deputies).
 The deputies Matthias Erzberger, Adolf Gröber, Karl Trimborn (all Centre Party), Conrad Haußmann (Progressive People's Party), and Philipp Scheidemann (SPD), who had previously been assigned to perform the duties of state secretaries, could thus be officially appointed state secretaries and remain deputies.
 The same applied to Otto Fischbeck in the Prussian Ministry of State.

-Per the amended Deputation Act (Stellvertretungsgesetz), a state secretary without portfolio could become a "proxy" for the Reich chancellor, giving him the power to countersign and making him responsible to Parliament.
+Per the amended Deputation Act (Stellvertretungsgesetz), a state secretary without portfolio could become a "proxy" for the chancellor, giving him the power to countersign and making him responsible to Parliament.
 Those state secretaries who were not members of the Bundesrat were given speaking rights in the Reichstag.
 The constitutional historian Ernst Rudolf Huber saw it as the realization of the "full equality and collegialization" that was important during the transitional period from November 1918 to February 1919, since the state secretaries remained in office even when the Reichstag was no longer in session.

 Parliament did not insist that Article 9 §2 of the constitution be reformed.
 It prohibited anyone from being a member of the Bundesrat and the Reichstag at the same time.
 A chancellor or state secretary who wanted to remain a member of the Reichstag could not become a Prussian Bundesrat delegate.
-Under the Empire it had been a matter of course for Reich chancellors to be Prussian ministers president at the same time and also to cast votes on Prussian matters.
+Under the Empire it had been a matter of course for chancellors to be Prussian ministers president at the same time and also to cast votes on Prussian matters.